 TraffickCam does not store any personally identifying information other than the phone’s GPS location, and any images including people are rejected.

-So far, the public has uploaded nearly 100,000 photos to a database of 1.5 million publicly available hotel room photos preloaded by the developers.
+So far, as we publish this in January 2017, the public has uploaded nearly 100,000 photos to a database of 1.5 million publicly available hotel room photos preloaded by the developers.
 More than 150,000 hotels are now represented in the database.

 The public can learn additional ways to take action and support further development of the TraffickCam database at www.exchangeinitiative.com.